nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Filters parameter on Directory.SuggestEntries {{since '10.2'}}

-It is now possible to filter directories values on a given column value, so as to implement chain select behaviours for instance.
+It is now possible to filter directories values on a given column value, so as to implement chain select behaviors for instance.
 You can use the "filters" parameter, with a serialized property, like: `{"parent": "europe"}`

 [NXP-25299](https://jira.nuxeo.com/browse/NXP-25299)

 ### Workflow

 #### More Properties on the Task Object {{since '10.1'}}
-When using the rest api, the JSON structure of a Task object now also includes:
+When using the REST API, the JSON structure of a Task object now also includes:
 - the workflow initiator
 - the workflow title
 - the workflow life cycle state